ms/buildtogether.tech/src/important.md

 to be heard suddenly have space to contribute, and the overly frequent speakers realize how unfair they have been.

-Another useful technique is called <span i="meetings!interruption bingo;
+Another useful technique is called [% i "meetings!interruption bingo" "interruption bingo (in meetings)" %]interruption bingo[% /i %].
-interruption bingo (in meetings)">interruption bingo</span>.
 Draw a grid and label the rows and columns with the participants' names.
 Each time one person interrupts another, add a tally mark to the appropriate cell; halfway through the meeting, take a moment to look at the results.
 In most cases it will be